 Nothing quite beats the real deal but depending on how you are planning to use it or why you are replacing it, any of these will work.

-If you are looking to bread and fry the cheese you can do that with Mozzarella sticks cut into pieces.
+If you are looking to bread and fry the cheese, the best substitute is Mozzarella sticks cut into pieces.
 You could even cut up some mild cheddar into irregular shapes to look like curds.
 I think cubes would be strange because they are uniform, which one one hand would be good for even cooking, but would be missing the "rustic charm" of uneven pieces

 RELATED - Where to Buy Squeaky Cheese Curds?